transcom/mymove-docs/docs/help/Troubleshoot-CAC-Reader-Issues.md

 # 5. Using the prime-api-client results in a 401 unauthorized

 If you are getting a 401 or 403 when making prime api calls to staging this means your certificate is not authorized in staging.
 This will happen when you get a new cac or renewed one as it will have new certs.
-See [[use-mtls-with-cac]] for details to create the migration for a new cac for the first time or replace your old cac cert
+See [Using mTLS with your CAC](../dev/tools/CAC/use-mtls-with-cac.md) for details to create the migration for a new cac for the first time or replace your old cac cert